-35. Ibid.
+^{35.} Ibid.

-36. B.T. § 24 pl42.
-We may remind curselves here of Wagner's distinction between the "modern culture poet" and the naive poet of antiquity-- the latter being an inventor of myths, the former finding in the strictly literary poetry leaning to the didactic (Plato, in short) the best means of elevating the popular play.
-(Destiny of Opera, op. cit. pl38.)

-third faults of Alexandrian culture-- the critical attitute and optimism, which may often seem to be one and the same, but which are, in fact, distinct, optimism forming, as it were, the bridge between the second fault, the critical attitude, and the fourth, the moral attitude, which otherwise may not have met.
+^{36.} B.T.
+824 pl42.
+We may remind ourselves here of Wagner's distinction between the "modern culture poet" and the naive poet of antiquity- the latter being an inventor of myths, the former finding in the strictly literary poetry leaning to the didactic the best means of elevating the popular play. third faults of Alexandrian culture -- the critical attitute and optimism, which may often seem to be one and the same, but which are, in fact, distinct, optimism forming, as it were, the bridge between the second fault, the critical attitude, and the fourth, the moral attitude, which otherwise may not have met.
 The Nietzschean synthesis of Apollinian and Dionysian art-tendencies (and, of course, the Wagnerian synthesis of poetry and music) is broken by the intervention of the critic-artist, the dialectician, whom Nietzsche had characterized using the examples of Euripides and Socrates.
-Wagner had ruthlessly pilloried criticism and critical discrimination as pedantry and malice. making Beckmesser. in Die Meistersinger, a caricature of this.
+Wagner had ruthlessly pilloried criticism and critical discrimination as pedantry and malice, making Beckmesser, in Die Meistersinger, a caricature of this.
 Wagner loved showing critics how little he respected them.
 In one infamous incident, Wagner's friends, hoping to facilitate a reconciliation between Wagner and the influential critic, Hanslick, in order to insure the success of the Vienna performance of Tristan (it eventually foundered) invited the critic to hear Wagner read parts of Die Meistersinger.
-Wagner, however, with his characteristic maliciousness, used the opportatunity to insult Hanslick, changing Beckmesser's name to Hanslick and so announcing in the rudest possible way that he did not need critics -- that his art was far above them.
-The correct attitude to art is indicated by Sachs, who says of Walther's song: "Ich fuhl's, und kann's nicht versteh'n", but nevertheless goes on the do his all for the hero.
-This attitude toward critics is passed onto the youthful and enthusiastic Nietzsche.
-Nietzsche, perhaps foreseeing the storm of criticism that would be raised by his book. full as it was with so many excesses, charged that "no one blight our faith in a yet-impending rebirth of Hellenic antiquity". shutting his ears in advance to criticism.
+Wagner, however, with his characteristic maliciousness, used the opportunity to insult Hanslick, changing Beckmesser's name to Hanslick and so announcing in the rudest possible way that he did not need critics -- that his art was far above them.
+The correct attitude to art is indicated by Sachs, who says of Walther's song: "Ich fuhl's, und kann's nicht versteh'n". but nevertheless goes on the do his all for the hero. ^{37.} Kerman, Thoughts in Season, op cit. p332.

+attitude toward critics is passed onto the youthful and enthusiastic Nietzsche.
+Nietzsche, perhaps foreseeing the storm of criticism that would be raised by his book, full as it was with so many excesses, charged that "no one blight our faithin a yet-impending rebirth of Hellenic antiquity". shutting his ears in advance to criticism.
 But beyond this Nietzsche believed that the critic was responsible for the intrusion of morality into art.
 The critic sat with "half moral and half scholarly pretensions".
 Everything in his sphere so far has been artificial and merely whitewashed with an appearance of life.
-The performing artist was really at a loss how to deal with a listener who comported himself so critically ... confronted with such a public. the nobler natures among the artists counted upon exciting their moral-religious emotions".
-The critic, the theoretical man, after all, follows not only the postulates of pure reason, but is also open to those of practical reason.
-This moral attitude is the fourth and so to morality. fault of Alexandrian culture.
+The performing artist was really at a loss how to deal with a listener who comported himself so critically... confronted with such a public, the nobler natures among the artists counted upon exciting their moral-religious emotions".
+The critic, the theoretical man, after all, follows not only the postulates of pure reason, but is also open to those of practical reason, This moral attitude is the fourth and so to morality. fault of Alexandrian culture.
+To sum up, the intrusion of morality into aesthetics has already been described by Nietzsche as the result of ^{38.} B.T.
+8 20 p123.